samkuz/retirement-age/README.md

 record removed, Retirement Age will make the join to the dimension table and remove the dimension table record.
 See the child table example in [Configuration](#configuration).
 Related tables need a join key instead of an expiration column and expiration date.
 This join key will be used to join the Parent and Child table on.

-Child tables can be arbitrarily nested, so you can have a parent table that points to a child table, and a child table that points to a grandchild table.

 parent -> child -> grandchild